 Zacchaeus Tree

-Not only did Jesus heal a blind man on his way to Jericho (Luke 18:35-43), but it’s also where Zacchaeus climbed a sycamore tree to see Jesus.
-Zacchaeus was a tax collector who is known as a “bad man” to his people but was chosen by Jesus to visit his house.
-To their surprise, Zacchaeus was so glad by Jesus’s visit that he stood up and said, “Look, Lord, I will give to the poor people half of all I have.
-And if I have cheated anyone, I will give him back four times as much as I took” (Luke 19:8).
-After all, “It is not the healthy who need a doctor, but the sick”.
-Make sure to add Zacchaeus Tree to your route the next time you’re in the Holy Land!
+On his way to Jericho, Jesus healed a blind man (Luke 18:35 43).
+It was also here that Zacchaeus, a tax collector despised by his own people, climbed a sycamore tree to catch a glimpse of the Lord.
+To everyone's astonishment, Jesus chose his house.
+Zacchaeus was so moved that he rose and said, "Look, Lord, I will give half of all I have to the poor.
+And if I have cheated anyone, I will pay back four times as much" (Luke 19:8).
+As the Lord himself said, "It is not the healthy who need a doctor, but the sick."
+Be sure to add the Zacchaeus Tree to your route on your next visit to the Holy Land.

 Elijah's Well

-Not too far from the old excavation site of Jericho is Elijah’s well!
-The well Elijah purified by throwing salt and saying “Thus says the LORD, ‘I have purified these waters; there shall not be from there death or unfruitfulness any longer’” (2 Kings 2:21).
-The spring is still active to this day and its fresh running water is available to the public and can be accessed by turning on the tap.
+Not far from the old excavation site of Jericho stands Elijah's Well , the spring the prophet purified by throwing in salt and declaring, "Thus says the Lord, 'I have purified these waters; there shall not be from there death or unfruitfulness any longer'" (2 Kings 2:21).
+The spring still flows today, and its fresh water remains open to the public.

 The Monastery of Temptation

-It's the site where Christ was tempted by the devil during his 40-day fast.
-There is a beautiful Greek Orthodox Church that clings to the mountain’s sheer face about 350 meters above sea level that is an awe-inspiring sight.
-The most fun way to get on top of the mountain is by taking a cable car ride that enjoys a breathtaking panoramic view to all of Jericho and its history including Elisha’s spring.
+This is the site where Christ was tempted by the devil during his forty day fast.
+A beautiful Greek Orthodox church clings to the sheer face of the mountain, some three hundred and fifty meters above sea level , a breathtaking sight in itself.
+The most memorable way to reach the monastery is by cable car, which offers a sweeping panorama of Jericho and its history, including the spring of Elisha below.

-One of the most important sites of pilgrimage is the site where the “spiritual birth” took place.
-It’s the site where Jesus was baptized by John the Baptist and the Holy Spirit descended on him from Heaven.
-Pilgrims go there to renew baptismal promises (or to actually be baptized).
+Among the most important pilgrimage sites in the Holy Land is the place of the "spiritual birth" , the site where Jesus was baptized by John the Baptist and the Holy Spirit descended from Heaven.
+Pilgrims travel here to renew their baptismal promises, and many are baptized for the first time in the waters of the Jordan.

 Dead Sea

-Bordered by Jordan to the east and Palestine to the west, the Dead Sea is one of the world’s saltiest bodies of water.
-In Arabic, it is called Al-Bahr al-Mayyit which literally translates to “the dead sea”.
-It has a surface of around 430 metres below sea level, which is the lowest point on earth.
+Bordered by Jordan to the east and Palestine to the west, the Dead Sea is one of the saltiest bodies of water in the world.
+Known in Arabic as Al Bahr al Mayyit, its surface sits roughly 430 metres below sea level, the lowest point on the surface of the earth.

 Hisham's Palace

-Hisham’s Palace is one of the main archaeological excavation sites in Jericho.
-The uncovered excavation shows the remains of the magnificent winter palace that was destroyed by an earthquake in 747 AD.
-The site contains royal buildings, a mosque, water fountains, and spectacular mosaic floors.
+Hisham's Palace is one of the chief archaeological sites in Jericho.
+Its excavated remains reveal the splendor of a magnificent winter palace destroyed by an earthquake in 747 AD.
+The site preserves royal buildings, a mosque, water fountains, and remarkable mosaic floors that still glow with their original color.

 Qumran

-Qumran is the site where the famous Dead Sea Scrolls were discovered hidden in clay jars by a Bedouin shepherd in 1947.
-Nowadays, visitors can still admire what the archaeologists have uncovered of remains of a tower, kitchen, dining halls, as well as the place where the actual Dead Sea Scrolls were written.
+Qumran is the site where the famous Dead Sea Scrolls were discovered, hidden in clay jars by a Bedouin shepherd in 1947.
+Today, visitors can still admire what archaeologists have uncovered , the remains of a tower, a kitchen, dining halls, and the very chambers where the Dead Sea Scrolls were written.

-From hiking in Wadi Qelt to visiting the Church of St. George, from exploring Tel Es-Sultan to trying fresh deliciousness of fruits and vegetables that are produced year round and available in Jericho City Market, Jericho must be visited at least once in your lifetime.
-To learn more about its sites and attractions visit visitpalestine.ps.
+From hiking in Wadi Qelt to visiting the Church of St. George, from exploring Tel es Sultan to tasting the fresh fruits and vegetables produced year round in the Jericho City Market , this is a city that deserves to be visited at least once in a lifetime.